-CareerSTAT believes that all frontline workers should have opportunities to develop new skills, take on greater responsibilities, and move up with their organizations.
-Across the CareerSTAT network, thousands of employees at dozens health care organizations are filling critical roles and being rewarded with opportunity and growth.
+CareerSTAT believes that all frontline workers should have opportunities to develop new skills, take on greater responsibilities, and move up within their organizations.
+Across the CareerSTAT network, thousands of employees at dozens of healthcare organizations are filling critical roles and being rewarded with opportunity and growth.

 Rashawn Builds New Skills at Baystate Medical Center